lulzsun/RePlaysTV/README.md

   4. Locate/confirm the location of Plays
      * Should be located at `~/AppData/Local/Plays`
   5. Hit install and wait for the completion message popup

+A user-made video is also [here](https://www.youtube.com/watch?v=GyWTfz2uYTM) to guide you through the installation process.

 # Feature List
   * [x] Installer Executable